Introduction

 generalise more easily to more than two objects,

-Elements of a list can contain objects of different types but using
+Elements of a list can have different types but using

 unlist() on a list creates a vector in which all elements

-of the list are coerced to a single type, such that
+of the list are coerced to the highest of their types, such that

 all_characters(unlist(z)) does not check